elecfreaks/learn-en/microbitOctopus/input/octopus_ef04085.md

-# Analog Rotation Brick
+# Analog Rotation Brick(EF04085)

 ## Introduction
 ---
 Octopus analog rotation brick is a 10K potentiometer module.
 Rotating the knob to change its resistance can realize voltage division, and can provide analog signals to the analog input IO ports of micro-controller.
 This module has a 3-wire anti-reverse connector, which makes it easy to connect a GVS cable.

 ## Characteristics
+---
-​       Adopting 3 pins cable with anti-plug function.
+- Adopting 3 pins cable with anti-plug function.
 - No screwdriver need, the resistor can be adjusted with hand.
 - Compact design.